YiHou98/i2p-demo/data-biography.md

 ### 6. To what extent is the data 'complete'?

 _This dataset includes many useful information related with host, flat, rent and consumers' reviews.
 These information are rather fundamental and can be used for some basic studies.
-However, some critical information is still missing.
+However, some critical information is still missing._

 _1. The comments of reviews_

-_ This makes it impossible for us to study the feelings of consumers.
+_This makes it impossible for us to study the feelings of consumers._

-_2. Time series data such as the daily price of each flat_
+_2. Time series data such as the daily price of each flat._

-_This dataset only includes the average price in the last 14 days without the detailed time series data.
+_This dataset only includes the average price in the last 14 days without the detailed time series data._

 _3. Landlord of the flat_